Image by Herbert Aust

-As I walked, I realized once again that blue skies and sunshine are not a prerequisite to the beauty of Nature and to the enjoyment thereof.
-Yes the grass was wet, yes drops fell from the branches as the wind rustled the leaves, yes the sky was grey as the clouds skurried past, but it was all so beautiful!
+As I walked, I realized -- once again -- that blue skies and sunshine are not a prerequisite to the beauty of Nature and to the enjoyment thereof.
+Yes the grass was wet, yes drops fell from the branches as the wind rustled the leaves, yes the sky was grey as the clouds scurried past, but it was all so beautiful!

 Find Just One Good Thing About the Day

 It came to me that perhaps I would be best served when I wake up in the morning to find just one good thing about the day... rather than focus on the lack of sunshine or lack of blue skies.
 Just one good thing... that the rain had stopped, that the weather was warm even if damp, that I had the leisure of taking a morning walk before starting to work each day...
 So many things to be grateful for!

 And if it had still been raining, if the weather had been cold, if I had woken up too late to take a walk, I could still be grateful for the fact that I had a good night's sleep, or that I live in such a beautiful part of the world, or that I am healthy... or simply, that I am alive!

 So many good things around us.
 Surely we can find just one good thing each morning to be grateful for!
 The trick is to remember to do it often enough until it becomes a habit...
 Attitudes are habits, which is why we tend to describe people we know as "happy-go-lucky", or "grumpy", or "liars", or "cheerful", etc. It's not that these people are like this one hundred percent of the time, but rather that this is their predominant attitude.
 This is the attitude that is their most ingrained habit.